What Is an APK File and What Does It Do?

 You’ll find several benefits to installing APKs manually.
 One of the biggest is getting access to apps ahead of time.
 When a major Google app (like Calendar) releases a major update, it can take a week or more for your device to get it.
 Installing the APK lets you skip the wait and update right away.

 So APKs are the core format that Android uses to distribute and install apps.
 They’re quite handy for power Android users, but you must be careful where you download them from.
+Try these sites for safe Android APK downloads !

 Image Credit: Observer/Depositphotos